ticketmaster/iOS-TicketmasterSDK/README.md

 ![AddPackages3](Screenshots/AddPackages3.jpg)

-When importing Package Products, you should only add the minimum number of Ticketmaster Libraries required for each feature (see document below).
+When importing Package Products, you should only add the minimum number of Ticketmaster Libraries required for each feature (see document below for requirements).

 4. Visually verify that selected Packages were added to your Xcode project